Pointing the Finger (Who Me? Not Me.)

 Did you enjoy this post?
 Make sure you don’t miss others!
 Enter your email on the right hand side of my homepage, and you’ll receive a new post in your inbox 3-4 times a month.
 Plus, follow me on Instagram (@thebookmommy), where I’m most active these days, posting reviews and updates on what my kids are reading, or Facebook (What To Read To Your Kids) and Twitter (@thebookmommy).

 Published by Little Brown.
 All opinions are my own.
-Amazon.com affiliate links support me and contribute to my being able to share more great books with you–although I prefer that we all shop local when we can!
+Amazon.com affiliate links are above, although I prefer that we all shop local when we can!